packdl/family-recipes/content/posts/teds-lasagna.md

 #### cheese filling

-1. Mix ricolta, parmesan, parsley and mozzarella together with a fork thoroughly.
+1. Mix ricotta, parmesan, parsley and mozzarella together with a fork thoroughly.
 Store in the refrigerator until you are prepared to use it.

 #### lasagna sauce